 “It’s natural to have hope for your brother or sister, but don’t be disappointed if she stops drinking and then starts again,” write Olsen and Levounis in Sober Siblings.
 “Relapse is not a sign of failure or weakness; it’s part of the disease, and often more than one stay in rehab is necessary if the person is to be successful.”

-If you have any thoughts about helping an alcoholic brother or sister, please comment below.
+If you have any thoughts on how to help an alcoholic brother or sister, please comment below.
 I can’t offer advice, but it may help you to share your experience.